 Toilets, baby change facilities and an accessible toilet are located in the Astronomy Centre on the Lower Ground floor at the base of the central staircase near the café and shop.
 For level access please use the lift adjacent to the staircase.

 In the Historic Royal Observatory an accessible toilet and baby change facility is located on the right hand side after exiting the Admissions area.
 Additional toilets are located at the base of the external staircases in front of Flamsteed House.

 Join in with an exciting programme of accessible events across all our museums which run throughout the year.

 Search our Events and exhibitions section for further information.

-Our cafés and restaurants welcome children and families, with many offering special menus for our youngest guests.
-Ask staff if you need a high chair or you would like some baby milk heated up.
+Our cafés and restaurants welcome children and families, with most offering special menus for our youngest guests.

 Royal Museums Greenwich offers free admission to carers accompanying visitors with disabilities.

 This includes admission to our main ticketed exhibitions and shows at the the Royal Observatory, Cutty Sark and Planetarium, plus special exhibitions.
 The National Maritime Museum and Queen's House offer free entry to permanent exhibitions.

 Some smaller events, such as one-off evenings, talks and courses, may include a charge for carers.